cyotek/Cyotek.Collections.Generic.CircularBuffer/readme.md

 # CircularBuffer&lt;T> Class

 The `CircularBuffer<T>` class is a data structure that uses a single, fixed-size buffer that behaves as if it were connected end-to-end.
-You can use it as a first-in, first-out collection of objects using a fixed buffer and automatic overwrite support.
+You can use it as a first-in, first-out collection of objects with automatic overwrite support and no array resizing or allocations.

 You can drop the class directly into your projects to use as-is, or reference the assembly.
+A nuget package will follow in due course.

 ## Overwrite support

 By default, the contents of the buffer automatically wrap, so for example if you create a buffer with a maximum capacity of 10, but then attempt to add 11 items, the oldest item in the buffer will be automatically written.

-Alternatively, you can set the `AllowOverwrite` to `false`, in which case attempting to add that eleventh item would throw an exception.
+Alternatively, you can set the `AllowOverwrite` property to `false`, in which case attempting to add that eleventh item would throw an exception.

 ## Performance

 The internal buffer of the class is created whenever the `Capacity` property is set.
-Generically, this means it will be created once and that's it.
+Generally, this means it will be created once for the lifetime of the class, unless for some reason you want to dynamically manipulate the capacity.
 Internally, `CircularBuffer<T>` has `Head` and `Tail` properties which represent the start and end of the buffer, so as you `Put` and `Get` items, these values will be adjusted accordingly.
 No resizing of buffers or reallocation.

-Note: Calling the `Clear` method currently also reallocates the internal buffer rather than looping all the items and setting them to `default(T)`.
+> **Note:** Calling the `Clear` method currently also reallocates the internal buffer rather than looping all the items and setting them to `default(T)`.

 ## Using the class

 The `CircularBuffer<T>` mostly acts as a FIFO queue.
-You can use the `Put` methods to put one or more items into the buffer, and then retrieve one or more items using the `Get` method.
-When you `Get` an item, it still remains in the buffer, but the `Head` and `Size` properties are adjusted so that you'll never get that item again no matter what methods you call.
+You can use the `Put` method to put one or more items into the buffer, and then retrieve one or more items using one of the `Get` methods.

+> **Note:** When you `Get` an item, it still remains in the buffer, but the `Head` and `Size` properties are adjusted so that you'll never get that item again no matter what methods you call.
+I'm not sure yet whether that is an acceptable approach, or again if I should reset the entry to `default(T)`.

 To retrieve the next item without removing it from the buffer, you can use the `Peek` method.
 Or, to retrieve (again without removing) the last item in the buffer, you can use `PeekLast`.